timdewild/matnimation/README.md

 > The format in which data must be provided to artists differs: see the docstring of the artist in question to find out how data must be provided.

 ### Step 2: Define Canvas
 Next, we constuct a canvas on which the artists, to be constructed in the next step, live.
 We make a simple animation with only a single panel, so we use `SingleCanvas`.
 We set the `figsize` in inches, the resolution `dpi` in dots-per-inch, the `time_array`, the `axis_limits` and the `axis_labels`.
-Simple mathmetical expressions are passed into the labels via the double dollar syntax `$$`.
+Simple mathematical expressions are passed into the labels via the double dollar syntax `$$`.

 ```python
 canvas = SingleCanvas(